Mark Davis (journalist): SBS TV

 Davis first hosted Dateline from 2003 to 2004, succeeding Jana Wendt and preceding George Negus.
 Davis went on assignment and returned to the program in 2011 as a co-host with video journalist Yalda Hakim.
 Both Davis and Hakim take turns presenting the program in approximately six week blocks, while the other is away on assignment.

-Whilst on assignment, in 2007 Davis was just metres away from the bombings that greeted Benazir Bhutto’s return to Pakistan and was in the thick of the action during Madagascar’s coup in 2009.
+Whilst on assignment, in 2007 Davis was just metres away from the bombings that greeted Benazir Bhutto's return to Pakistan and was in the thick of the action during Madagascar's coup in 2009.
 He has also won acclaim for reporting on the trial of Australian Guantanamo Bay detainee David Hicks.
-His previous interviews have also included Malaysia’s former Prime Minister Mahathir Mohamed and Pakistan's former President Pervez Musharraf.
+His previous interviews have also included Malaysia's former Prime Minister Mahathir Mohamad and Pakistan's former President Pervez Musharraf.

 During 2010, Davis gained unprecedented access to Australian WikiLeaks founder Julian Assange, secured the first interviews with two of the Bali Nine and gained worldwide attention via the Dateline website for his profile of Dutch anti-Islam MP Geert Wilders.

 Davis was nominated for the Most Outstanding Public Affairs category at the 2011 Logies Awards for The Condemned, an intimate portrayal of Bali Nine members Andrew Chan and Myuran Sukumaran, partially filmed inside Indonesia's Kerobokan death-row prison.

 Davis has won a Logie and five Walkley Awards, including the Gold Walkley in 2000 for a Dateline report on pro-Indonesian militias in East Timor, called Blood Money.